Alejandro Sosa

 Alejandro "Alex" Sosa is a fictional character and the main antagonist in the 1983 American crime film Scarface and the 2006 video game Scarface: The World Is Yours.
 He is an international Bolivian drug lord and the chief supplier of cocaine for his business partner Tony Montana.
-Sosa is portrayed by Paul Shenar in the film and voiced by Robert Davi in the 2006 video game, and speaks with an American accent.
+Sosa is portrayed by Paul Shenar in the film and voiced by Fred Tatasciore in the 2006 video game, and speaks with an American accent.
 He is based on the Bolivian drug lord Roberto Suárez Gómez.

 Overview

 Scarface (1983)

 Alejandro Sosa is presented in the film as a Bolivian landowner, hailing from a rich family, educated in England and currently the business brain and drug overlord of an empire that stretches across the Andes region.
-He is immensely wealthy and has wide-reaching political and criminal connections, both in Latin America and in the United States.
+He is immensely wealthy and has extensive political and criminal connections, both in Latin America and the United States.

-Frank Lopez (Robert Loggia) sends Tony Montana (Al Pacino) and Omar Suarez (F. Murray Abraham) to make a drug deal with Sosa who asks them to guarantee the buying of a certain amount of cocaine every month.
-After some issues, Montana promises Sosa to talk with Lopez about sharing the risk.
-When Sosa is informed that Suarez was previously a police informant, Suarez is beaten by Sosa's henchmen and then hanged to death from a helicopter, which Tony witnesses.
-Sosa gives immediate respect to Tony due to his honesty and straightforward demeanour, even agreeing that Omar fooling Lopez "could happen to anyone".
-When Lopez hears of the developments, he refuses to believe that Omar was a "stoolie" and even suspects that Tony has some ulterior motives.
-Lopez and Tony separate after the argument and the latter propose marriage to Lopez's girlfriend Elvira Hancock (Michelle Pfeiffer).
+Frank Lopez (Robert Loggia) sends Tony Montana (Al Pacino) and Omar Suárez (F. Murray Abraham) to Cochabamba, Bolivia to make a drug deal with Sosa who asks them to guarantee the buying of a certain amount of cocaine every month.
+During lunch, one of Sosa’s henchmen recognizes Suárez from New York City years ago as a police informant responsible for imprisoning Vito Duval and the Ramos Brothers (Nello and Gino) for life, and notifies Sosa.
+While Tony stays with Sosa, Suárez is sent back to Miami, only to be beaten and hanged to death from a helicopter by Sosa’s henchmen, which Tony witnesses.
+Sosa gives immediate respect to Tony due to his honesty and straightforward demeanor, even agreeing that Omar fooling Lopez "could happen to anyone".
+Tony promises Sosa he will talk with Frank about sharing the risk, but Sosa warns Tony not to betray him.
+When a very displeased Frank hears of the developments, he refuses to believe Omar was a "stoolie,” and even suspects Tony has some ulterior motives.
+Lopez and Tony separate after the argument and the latter continues to flirt with and even proposes marriage to Lopez's girlfriend Elvira Hancock (Michelle Pfeiffer).
 When Lopez becomes aware of Tony's aspirations regarding Elvira, he sends two hitmen to have him killed.
 The plan backfires and Tony kills the two hitmen.
-Tony then goes to Lopez and has his right-hand man Manny kill Lopez and Tony then kills a corrupt police detective after Lopez confesses to hiring the hitmen to kill Tony.
+Tony and his right-hand man Manny go to Frank’s car dealership and has Manny kill Frank when he confesses he setup the hit.
+Tony then kills Mel Bernstein, a corrupt police detective under Frank’s employ.
 Tony becomes a drug lord in Miami and for a while, enjoys a period of mutual business prosperity with Sosa.